purefield/recipevault/rest-recipe/README.md

  - RESTEasy to expose the REST endpoints
  - Hibernate ORM with Panache to perform the CRUD operations on the database
  - A PostgreSQL database; see below to run one via Docker
- - Image with either local PV or S3 compatible storage
+ - Image storage with S3 compatible storage

 ## Requirements